helenmand/Exact-Approximate-and-Streaming-Methods-for-Triangle-Counting/README.md

 # Algorithmic Triangle Counting: Exact, Approximate, and Streaming Methods
+This assignment was completed for the course Managing and Mining Complex Networks, part of the MSc program in Data and Web Science at AUTh, during the fall semester of 2023.

 ## Overview
 We implemented and evaluated three algorithms for triangle counting in graphs: DOULION, TRIÈST-base, and TRIÈST-improved.